 - Consumer Directed Community Supports – a program that will pay parents to care for their children in the home (along with others chosen by the family)

-- Minnesota's Early Intervention Program
+- Minnesota’s Help Me Grow Early Intervention Program

 - Minnesota’s Title V Program: Children and Youth with Special Health Needs